open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-amqplib/README.md

 If timeout is not big enough, span might be closed with 'InstrumentationTimeout', and then received valid ack from the user later which will not be instrumented.

 Default is 1 minute

+### Links for Consume

+By default, consume spans continue the trace where a message was produced.
+However, per the [spec](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/#consumer-spans), consume spans should be linked to the message's creation context.
+Setting to true, this will enable the behavior to follow the spec.

+Default is false

 ## Migration From opentelemetry-instrumentation-amqplib